WordPress is the most popular open-source content management system in the world. In fact, over 40% of all websites online are built using it.

 Sitemap plugins are excellent because they help your content get indexed quicker on Google as well as other research engines.

-Google XML Sitemaps is one of, if not, the best of the sitemap plugins because it supports every type of page as well as custom URLs.
+Google XML Sitemaps is one of, if not, the best of the sitemap plugins because it supports every type of page as well as custom URLs (You might also want to check out How to Shorten URLs With Bitly).

 You can use the plugin to design special XML sitemaps that search engines will use to crawl and understand the structure of your website.
 They will then retrieve data a lot easier.